Randomized Matrix Decompositions using R: Randomized singular value decompositions

-The normalized root mean squared error (nrmse) is a common measure for the reconstruction quality of images, computed as:

-Using only $k=100$ singular values/vectors, a reconstruction error as low as $12.1\%$ is achieved.
-This illustrates the general fact that natural images feature a very compact representation.
-Note, that the singular value decomposition is also a numerically reliable tool for extracting a desired signal from noisy data.
-The central idea is that the small singular values mainly represent the noise, while the dominant singular values represent the desired signal.

-If the data matrix exhibits low-rank structure, the provided \code{rsvd()} function can be used as a plug-in function for the base \code{svd()} function, in order to compute the near-optimal low-rank singular value decomposition:

-Similar to the base SVD function, the \code{rsvd()} function returns three objects: \code{u}, \code{v} and \code{d}.
+If the data matrix exhibits low-rank structure, the provided \code{rsvd()} function can be used as a plug-in function for the base \code{svd()} function, in order to compute the near-optimal low-rank singular value decomposition: \begin{CodeChunk} \begin{CodeInput} R> tiger.rsvd <- rsvd(tiger, k = k) \end{CodeInput} \end{CodeChunk} Similar to the base SVD function, the \code{rsvd()} function returns three objects: \code{u}, \code{v} and \code{d}.
 Again, \code{u} and \code{v} are $m\times k$ and $n\times k$ arrays containing the approximate left and right singular vectors and the vector \code{d} is comprised of the $k$ singular values in descending order.
 Optionally, the approximation accuracy of the randomized SVD algorithm can be controlled by the two parameters \code{p} and \code{q}, as described in the previous section.
-Again, the approximated image and the reconstruction error can be computed as:

-The reconstruction error is about $0.122$, i.e., close to the optimal truncated SVD.
+Again, the approximated image and the reconstruction error can be computed as: \begin{CodeChunk} \begin{CodeInput} R> tiger.re <- tiger.rsvd$u R> nrmse <- sqrt(sum((tiger - tiger.re) ** 2) / sum(tiger ** 2)) \end{CodeInput} \end{CodeChunk} The reconstruction error is about $0.122$, i.e., close to the optimal truncated SVD.
 Figure~\ref{Fig:tiger} presents the visual results using both the deterministic and randomized SVD algorithms.

 By visual inspection, no significant differences can be seen between (b) and (d).
 However, the quality suffers by omitting subspace iterations in (c).